 Santorini is “the island that time forgot” and has a rich history of ancient Greeks who lived in caves carved into volcanic rock.
-Being a volcanic island, Santorini is known for using volcanic rock and lava in jewelry and beauty products.
+Santorini is a volcanic island known for using volcanic rock and lava in jewelry and beauty products.
 They make great souvenirs to take home with you.

 Explore both Fira and Oia- either by yourself or with a tour guide